 It’s also helpful to make shipping information and deadlines simple to find, read, and understand.
 Not only does Startup Vitamins make their deadlines clear, but they also included a link to this page in their main site navigation.

-You can further cater to procrastinating shoppers by looking internally.
+You can further cater to procrastinating holiday shoppers by looking internally.
 How can you improve your processes and systems with order fulfillment so you can extend your deadlines?
 Is there anything you can do, just for this season, to process orders faster to better serve holiday customers?

-Don’t Forget Shoppers with Smartphones
+Don’t Forget Holiday Shoppers With Smartphones

 And of course, think beyond the desktop when making it easy to shop online.
 Giving customers a great mobile experience is critical.